MAIF/shapash/README.md

 - Easily share and discuss results with non-Data users

+- Select subsets for further analysis of explainability by filtering on explanatory and additional features, correct or wrong predictions.
+[Picking Examples to Understand Machine Learning Model](https://www.kdnuggets.com/2022/11/picking-examples-understand-machine-learning-model.html)

 - Deploy interpretability part of your project: From model training to deployment (API or Batch Mode)

 - Contribute to the **auditability of your model** by generating a **standalone HTML report** of your projects.
 [Report Example](https://shapash.readthedocs.io/en/latest/report.html)